BBC East: History

 In the mid-1950s, the BBC had a temporary headquarters in Norwich at No. 35 All Saints Green.
 In September 1956 they moved to a new, larger headquarters at the nearby St Catherine's Close.
 From here, editions of radio programmes such as Midlands Miscellany were broadcast into the Midlands Home Service before the end of 1956.

 The opening of the Tacolneston transmitting station enabled programmes to be broadcast from Norwich purely for East Anglia on the VHF edition of the Home Service, and regular broadcasts from St Catherine's Close began on Tuesday 5 February 1957.
 Daily news bulletins for East Anglia began on Monday 10 March 1958, on VHF from the Norwich studios, under the supervision of Richard Robinson.

+The launch of regional BBC television news in September 1957 initially saw East Anglia being covered by the service for London and the South East, but in June 1959, with the forthcoming launch of Anglia Television in mind, the Corporation gave the go-ahead to create a TV operation in Norwich with the purpose of transmitting a bespoke ten-minute news bulletin for the region each weekday.
+The BBC's general policy was to ensure a regional TV news service was launched ahead of the regional ITV franchise.

-The first television news bulletin for the east from St Catherine's Close was broadcast on 5 October 1959.
-In 1964, the programme was extended to 20 minutes in length and renamed Look East, a title the programme still goes under today.
+The first TV news bulletin for the east from St Catherine's Close was broadcast at 6.05pm on 5 October 1959, nearly four weeks ahead of the launch of Anglia.
+In September 1962, the programme was extended to 20 minutes in length and renamed East Anglia at Six, before becoming East at Six Ten due to a timeslot change the following year.
+In September 1964, another change of timeslot saw it become Look East, a title the programme still goes under today.